-- the use of all space suitably supports students in their educational program of study and staff in their workplace endeavours.
+(a) the use of all space suitably supports students in their educational program of study and staff in their workplace endeavours; and

 2. Policy scope and application

-Asset Management Services (AMS) manages space for the University.
+2.2 Facilities Management manages space for the University.
 The policy will be implemented incrementally and will apply to all new builds, refurbishments and relocations, including new space requests.

 Please refer to the University’s Glossary of Terms for policies and procedures.
 Terms and definitions identified below are specific to this policy and are critical to its effectiveness: